 Dressings – Getting the Wound Environment Right

 Dressings do not heal wounds.
 However, dressing selection is an important part of the overall management of the wound environment.
-A plethora of wound management products exists and this session will take a function-based approach on how to select the right dressing for the right wound.
+A plethora of wound management products exists and this session will take a function-based approach on how to select the right dressing.
 Learn:

-- How to select the right dressing for the right wound
+- How do you select the right dressing?

-- When is it time to modify the dressing regimen?
+- When should you modify the dressing regimen?